leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 ## Numeric policy

-The dimension is plot height in CSS pixels, after horizontal-axis reservations and baseline padding.
+Vertical ranging uses plot height in CSS pixels, after horizontal-axis reservations and baseline padding.

-The default spacing ramp is:
+Horizontal ranging uses provisional plot width after vertical-axis auto-size and baseline padding.
+A smaller horizontal `axis.space` requests more intervals.
+Height alone does not select the horizontal range.
+If a height-only resize leaves provisional width, raw extrema, and spacing policy unchanged, the horizontal range stays unchanged.

+The current interval budget comes from `rangeYCount(dim, ramp, space)`.
+Vertical ranging retains its 50px spacing target.
+Horizontal ranging uses `axis.space`.

+The original prototype used the following spacing ramp and thresholds.
+These are historical, not the current count policy:

 ```js
 if (height < 50)